mongodb/docs-app-services/source/includes/reserved-field-names.rst

-App Services reserves some keywords for the {+rql+} and other purposes.
+App Services reserves some keywords for the Realm Query Language and other purposes.
 You cannot use reserved keywords as field names.

 App Services reserves the following keywords with any capitalization: